 6th and 7th grade final report card and first grading period report card of 8th grade must be provided

-Discipline records for last 2 years must be provided
+Discipline records for last 2 years

 A student and parent/guardian interview

 If accepted, attend the Collegiate Summer Orientation Program prior to entering the 9th grade.